Geology (International) (MESci)

 |Sedimentary Processes, Petrology and Stratigraphy||EA2135||20 credits|

-You will undertake a research project during your year overseas, usually on a one-to-one basis with an international research expert at the host institution.
+You may undertake a research project during your year overseas, usually on a one-to-one basis with an international research expert in the host institution.
 You will also be able to enrol in courses overseas that are unavailable at Cardiff.
 You will acquire a wide range of transferable skills and the additional experience will improve your employability and prospects of postgraduate studies.

-Your year will be spent at one of the following overseas Universities – University of Miami, Rutgers University (New Jersey), University of British Colombia, Wyoming University, University of Vermont, the University of Western Australia or Macquarie University (Sydney).
+Our partner institutions are increasing all the time but in the past students have gone to the University of Miami, Rutgers University (New Jersey), University of British Colombia, Wyoming University, University of Vermont, the University of Western Australia (Perth) or Macquarie University (Sydney).

 |Module title||Module code||Credits|